 You don’t have pain, burning, or blood

-Another way you can tell if it's OAB or something else is whether you have pain, burning or blood in your urine in addition to your other symptoms.
-Having to go all the time is a real pain, but it shouldn't actually hurt.
-According to the Mayo Clinic, if peeing causes pain, it could be a urinary tract infection, a sexually transmitted infection, bladder or kidney stones, or even cancer.
+Another way you can tell if it’s OAB or something else is whether you have pain, burning, or blood in your urine in addition to your other symptoms.
+Having to go all the time is a real pain, but it shouldn’t actually hurt.
+If urinating causes pain, it could be a urinary tract infection, a sexually transmitted infection, bladder, or kidney stones.
 If you have any of these symptoms, see your doctor ASAP.
-If you don't have these symptoms, it could be OAB.
+If you don’t have these symptoms, it could be OAB.

 You’re always scoping out bathrooms

 Studies have shown that overactive bladder symptoms can really affect your quality of life.
 You may become reluctant to be in public situations where you’re unsure if there will be a bathroom readily available; and when you are out and about, you might find yourself always on the lookout for a restroom.
 “If you have any of the quality of life issues—knowing all the bathrooms, afraid to be in social settings—it’s time to talk with a doctor,” Dr. Taylor says.
 Many OAB sufferers are often embarrassed to bring up the subject, but overactive bladder treatment is available, and there are completely natural remedies such as exercises and bladder retraining.
 If those don’t work, there are medications and procedures as a next step.
 “If you are changing the way you live—not seeing friends or family, not exercising or doing the things you like—then you should seek assistance,” Dr. Gregory says.
 “These problems can often be addressed and improved.”
 Next, check out the things your bladder wants you to know.